emschu/oerc/README.md

   apps in Go.
 - [Gorm](https://gorm.io/) – The fantastic ORM library for Golang
 - [Colly](http://go-colly.org/) – Fast and Elegant Scraping Framework for Gophers
-- [Gin](https://github.com/gin-gonic/gin) – Gin is a HTTP web framework
+- [Gin](https://github.com/gin-gonic/gin) – Gin is an HTTP web framework
 - [Bluemonday](https://github.com/microcosm-cc/bluemonday) – A fast golang HTML sanitizer

 ## Development

 This project is shipped with a `Makefile` to ease the development and testing process.
-At first you should run `make setup` and you need the usual Golang/Python/Node/Java toolchains.
+At first, you should run `make setup` and you need the usual Golang/Python/Node/Java toolchains.
 Be sure to run `make build` and `make spec` (if you updated something there) before filing a pull request.

 ### Database